lsampaioweb/homelab-datacenter/README.md

 Repository with all the scripts of my HomeLab.

 # Modules:
-1. [Jump-Server](https://github.com/lsampaioweb/jump-server) - Repository with scripts to setup an Ubuntu Desktop with all the default applications and settings.
+1. [Linux - Jump-Server](https://github.com/lsampaioweb/jump-server) - Repository with scripts to setup an Ubuntu Desktop with all the default applications and settings.
-1. [TP-LINK router AX1800](https://github.com/lsampaioweb/tplink_router_ax1800) - Repository with scripts to interact with the TP-LINK router AX1800.
+1. [Router - AX1800](https://github.com/lsampaioweb/tplink_router_ax1800) - Repository with scripts to interact with the TP-LINK router AX1800.
+1. [Switch - T1600G-28TS-SG2424](https://github.com/lsampaioweb/T1600G-28TS-SG2424) - Repository with scripts to interact with the TP-LINK Switch SFP T1600G-28TS-SG2424.
-1. [Proxmox-Cluster](https://github.com/lsampaioweb/proxmox-cluster) - Repository with scripts to setup a Proxmox Cluster.
+1. [KVM - Proxmox-Cluster](https://github.com/lsampaioweb/proxmox-cluster) - Repository with scripts to setup a Proxmox Cluster.

 # License: